Cleaning is not a job many of us particularly want to do, but one that most of us simply have to do! Where does one start?

-A walk down the supermarket aisle presents us with a plethora of bottles, jars, sprays and powders, right?
-But what do we really know about these products?
+Take a walk down the supermarket aisle and you’ll be assaulted by a plethora of bottles, jars, sprays and powders.
+How much do we really know about these products?
 What ingredients do they contain and are these ingredients safe for the precious little humans in our lives?
 Are they going to send our eyes, ears and nose into a tailspin?
 Is our skin going to go red with rage?
 And, do these products actually work?

 Did you know the law does not require companies to disclose or publicly list cleaning ingredients used?